HackerAndy/readme-template/README.md

   3. And finally this
      Do stuff

-  📒 NOTE: 📒
+> [!NOTE]
-  You can number each list item above with a 1 and markdown will automatically increment.
+> You can number each list item above with a 1 and markdown will automatically increment.
 This is helpful with long lists.
 You don't have to renumber the whole list every time you change an item in the beginning.

   ### Running Automated Tests
   * Run this command to execute unit tests